subnixr/minimal/README.md

 - Username, hostname and full `pwd`.
 - Number of visible files, number of total files.
 - Number of background jobs (if any).
+- Exit code of last command (if exited with non-zero)
 - Colored `ls` output, wrapped in `$PAGER` if output is longer than your view.
 - Colored, brief, `git status` output, only if in a git repo